 Favorite Variety: Cabernet Franc

-Diane Flores-Duffy, Sales & Wine Club Manager.
+Diane Flores-Duffy, Sales & Wine Club Liaison.
 Diane is essentially on her third tour of duty with Le Cuvier.
 She returned to the winery in March 2016 after a harrowing 14-month-long medical absence, from which she recovered with the help of the winery & its generous members.
 Most importantly, she returned to Le Cuvier with all her wits intact, thus eminently qualifying her for employment at Le Cuvier.
-Diane first joined the staff back in 2004 as wine club administrator, but efficiently worked herself out of a job when the Elliptical Society filled up.
+Diane first joined the staff back in 2004 as wine club administrator, but efficiently worked herself out of a job when the Elliptical Society first filled up.
 She never really disappeared, though, volunteering for events & shamelessly promoting Le Cuvier while pursuing other opportunities in the wine world.
-In late 2009, John & Mary realized a need for more proselytizing, & knew Diane’s previous life as a journalist, coupled with her passion for wine & words, would be a good match for the tasting room.
+In 2009, John & Mary realized a need for more proselytizing, & knew Diane’s previous life as a journalist, coupled with her passion for wine & words, would be a good match for the tasting room.
 She was engaged in all manner of promoting Le Cuvier & tending to its club members when she was knocked out by the aforementioned medical emergency.
-So here she is once more, nurturing care of the esteemed Elliptical Society membership & singing the praises of our wines to whoever will listen.
+So here she is a third time, assisting in the care of our esteemed Elliptical Society members & singing the praises of Le Cuvier wines to whoever will listen.

 Mo Colwell, Winery Concierge.
 Mo came aboard in December 2010 to lead sales at Le Cuvier.
 Mo’s early exposure to Le Cuvier was “word of mouth” enthusiasm expressed by Elliptical Society members whom she met along her wine sharing journeys.
 Mo has extensive experience in business & sales - & wears the accessories to show it.
 She cites her energetic personality as key to her success.
 She moved to Paso Robles from Lake Tahoe in 2006 & immediately immersed herself in the wine business, at an especially hectic & crowd-luring tasting room.
 Le Cuvier’s intimate, members-based emphasis, in contrast, has presented her with unique & exciting challenges.
 Even in a cavernous, chilly barrel room, Mo manages to warm up every visitor to the Le Cuvier experience.
 We know you'll find her irresistible.